About Our Military Service Awards Program

 The GEICO Military Service Awards Program spotlights the valuable and lasting contributions enlisted members of the Armed Forces make in three specific areas of endeavor.
 These awards are supported by the GEICO Philanthropic Foundation.

 The awards honor one enlisted member from each Military service branch and one member from the reserve/national guard component.
 These individuals are recognized for their special achievements and contributions to the public good of the civilian and/or Military community.
 Each recipient receives a $2,500 cash honorarium.
-Read more about last year's Military Service Award Program winners.
+Read more about the outstanding Military Service Award Program winners.

 Areas Of Endeavor